Dates: May 24 – June 25, 2022

 Students will live with a Spanish family in an Alcalá de Henares family home.
 Three meals a day and laundry service once a week are provided as part of the homestay.

-Please note that it can take eight weeks or more to receive a new/renewed passport.
 Students will need a valid passport to leave the U.S; the passport must also be valid for at least three months after the program return date.
-For more information, please review the State Department's website: http://travel.state.gov
+Apply now and expedite your application if you do not have a valid passport; processing times are longer than usual due to the pandemic.
+For application information, please review the State Department's website: http://travel.state.gov

-U.S. citizens do not need a visa for stays of 90 days or less: https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/Spain.html
+U.S. citizens do not need a Spanish visa for stays of 90 days or less: https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/Spain.html

 HEALTH and SAFETY

-All students are enrolled in the college-required GeoBlue medical insurance for the duration of the program.
+All students are required to be fully vaccinated for Covid-19 and receive any required booster shots.
+Students will be enrolled in the college-required GeoBlue medical insurance for the duration of the program.

 Students are advised to schedule an appointment with their primary care physician or health provider several weeks before departure to obtain any recommended and/or required vaccines or immunizations.
 Students are responsible for ensuring that all routine travel and immunizations are up-to-date.